 Hospitals can be a great place for providing the help that you or a loved one requires, but it can also be a tragic place where loss of life takes place.
 In these crucial or final moments, you should be able to rely on the best care and the utmost respect directed towards the patients and your loved ones.
 Unfortunately, some medical professionals do not carry out their duties and services as they should be.

 Hospital negligence claims can be filed when any practices that breach the duty of care afforded to a patient occur.
 Negligence of individual professionals or on a larger scale can put a patient’s life at risk in a number of ways and cost a family hundreds of thousands in medical bills as well as a life.
 We will discuss the ways that this may occur below.

-At Agruss Law Firm, LLC, our personal injury lawyers have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, our personal injury lawyers have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has experienced hospital negligence, contact our office today for a free consultation.